Rochester Defective Product Lawyers

-Faraci Lange is one of the most experienced and recognized firms in New York State in the field of product liability law.
-Faraci Lange has five attorneys listed in the Product Liability category of Best Lawyers in America, by far more than any other law firm in Western New York.
+Faraci Lange, LLP is one of the most experienced and recognized firms in New York State in the field of product liability law.
+We have five attorneys listed in the Product Liability category of Best Lawyers in America®, more than any other law firm in Western New York.

-Faraci Lange has successfully handled cases involving defective consumer products (automobiles, exercise equipment, childrens' clothing) defective medical products (breast implants, joint prostheses) and defective pharmaceuticals (Vioxx) as well as many others.
-Product liability suits are usually complex and expensive because the manufacturer defendants are typically large corporations with enormous resources.
-To be successful against such a defendant you need a dedicated and experienced team like the one at Faraci Lange.
+Our Rochester product liability lawyers have successfully handled cases involving defective consumer products (automobiles, exercise equipment, children’s clothing, etc.), defective medical products (breast implants, joint prostheses, etc.), and defective pharmaceuticals (Vioxx, Xarelto, etc.), as well as many others.
+Product liability suits are usually complex and expensive because the defendants are typically large corporations/manufacturers with enormous resources.
+To be successful against such a defendant, you need a dedicated and experienced team, like the one at Faraci Lange, LLP.

 - Design defects